lsst-sqre/sqr-097/index.md

 The primary goals for this transition are:

 - Enhance control over query execution
+- Decouple TAP service from underlying data store to allow for more flexibility in the future
 - Enable a core feature of allowing cancellation of running queries
-- Abstractions in the CADC TAP service that separate the query execution layer from the underlying storage implementation
 - Get detailed information about query execution such as progress metrics & status updates.
 - Backward Compatibility.
-Also any changes should be transparent to the user and not change any of the observed behaviour of the TAP service
+Also, any changes should be transparent to the user and not change any of the observed behaviour of the TAP service

 #### Requirements